 Here’s a description of the lovely walk right around Centennial Park in Sydney’s East.
 This is an excellent walk for babies in strollers and for their parents too.
-It’s scenic and simple and has plenty of places to stop and sit down, plus cafes!
+It’s scenic and simple and has plenty of places to stop and sit down, plus cafes to relax in after your walk.

 Centennial Park Circuit